wlush/circulationBiogeography/README.md

   - Interactively select points to exclude from the analysis; this code was used to exclude the Indo-Pacific from the population model analysis due to issues with boundary-finding on islands
 - fixed_regional_meow_subsets.npz
   - breaks down MEOW intersection locations based on regions from analysis_regions.npz
+- fixOffByOne.py
+  - utility code to fix off-by-one error in grid x and y positions (for visualization and alongshore distance calculations)
 - indoPacific_removePoints.npz
   - removed points in the Indo-Pacific (removed due to issues with boundary-finding on islands)
 - intersectionPoints.shp